tomasmor42/GitHub-beginner-nov2019/README.md

 ## Project description
 In current workshop we will learn:
 * how to use a git-flow (using CLI) and github-flow.
-* how to work with python virtual enviroment.

 ## Setup: